cheme/web3/standard.md

   - if `striplesig` is null, consider the stripleid as `sig` : it means there was no need to reduce the signature length. (that is the case in most public scheme where the signature is a hash of the content)
   - if `about` is null, consider `about` being the same as `from` (it allow self signing and is shorter).
 By extension and to avoid multiple signature on same content the bytes to sign when `from` is the same as `about` must include a zero length `about` : a Striple with `about` and `from` being the same must never be encoded with something else than 0 lenghth id for `about`.

+TODO file xtension + recursive about = if about is missing about is us.

 Note that encoding is free of signing, so free of validation, it is a metadata, it should be call `metadata` (linking to Striple description possibly linking to multiple data), but at the time it is mainly use for defining encoding of content.

 Note that encoding of content is meta, as the actual encoding is checkable by decoding (collision possible so not that true), and we sign bytes (encoding could be in content as a header like for many files type).
 So encodingid is also here for metadata extensibility.